 Boseman is remembered for several important and memorable roles — including Thurgood Marshall in "Marshall;" Jackie Robinson in "42;" James Brown in "Get on Up;" Norman Earl "Stormin' Norm" Holloway in Spike Lee's "Da 5 Bloods;" Levee in "Ma Rainey's Black Bottom;" and, of course, T'Challa/Black Panther in the MCU.

-Boseman first appeared in the MCU during Captain America: Civil War before stepping into the coveted suit for Black Panther.
-The Ryan Coogler-directed film shattered box-office records and ushered in a much-needed standard of onscreen representation in the superhero world.
+Boseman first appeared in the MCU during "Captain America: Civil War" before he stepped into his coveted suit for "Black Panther."
+The Coogler-directed film shattered box-office records and ushered in a much-needed standard of onscreen representation in the superhero world.